-For in depth code samples covering many of the processes discussed in this guide, see the Project Coordination Code Samples page
+For in depth code samples covering many of the processes discussed in this section, see the Project Coordination Code Samples page

 There are various ways to respond to events within Octopus, which is useful for:

-- Sending an email once a set of projects is deployed
+- Sending an email after a set of projects is deployed.

-- Promoting all projects from one environments to another at a certain time
+- Promoting all projects from one environment to another at a certain time.

 Octopus 3.5 introduced subscriptions, which can call a web service or send an email when Octopus events occur.

 The event can also be a script step in a project.
 If the script is defined as a step template it can be shared among the related projects.
 However, it is difficult to ensure that two copies of the script do not run at the same time.

 Below are two different approaches to orchestrating multiple projects.
 Depending on the projects and requirements, one or a combination of these two approaches may be used.
 This orchestration is useful for when: